 If you aren’t setting off on a grand RTW trip for an extended period of time, or you simply don’t want to spend the time necessary that blogging takes, then you have plenty of other options for sharing your journeys and experiences.

-Nearly everyone as a Facebook account by now.
 Sure, you can update your status and upload pictures via Facebook while on the road.
 But not every one of your friends wants to see those updates from the road (just like you don’t care what color baby Joey’s poop was this morning).
-Facebook has made it easy to start fan pages, and then anyone who is interested can become a fan.
-You can make your travel updates from there and have all your details in one, easy to find place.
+You can create a page specifically for your trip/blog or create a group, and then anyone who is interested can join or be added You can make your travel updates from there and have all your details in one, easy to find place.

 Starting a travel blog isn’t for everyone.
 If you are only doing it for the fun of it and to keep a record of your journey, then it can be as simple as you wish.
 But if you hope to someday make some money from it, it’s going to take a lot more time and effort.
 Though it can be a lot of work and frustrating at times, starting a travel blog is fun and opens yourself up to a whole new community of people who share your same interests.